 In 1969, at the 100th anniversary of its completion then-Secretary of Transportation John Volpe praised the Americans who built the railroad, totally ignoring the contribution of the 12,000 Chinese railroad workers.
 “Who else but Americans could drill 10 tunnels in mountains 30 feet deep in snow?” asked Volpe in his keynote address.
 “Who else but Americans could have laid ten miles of track in 12 hours?”

 However, on Oct.
 11, 2011, the United States apologized for the Chinese Exclusion Act of 1882.
 The resolution also apologizes for other anti-Chinese legislation enacted in the subsequent 60 years and put the Senate on record as affirming for Chinese and other Asian immigrants the same civil rights afforded other nationalities.

 The common man/woman on the street may not know of the Chinese contributions to the construction of the Transcontinental Railroad.
 It took a while, but the tide is turning somewhat.
 For example, Stanford University’s Chinese Railroad Workers’ Project (CRRW) has bolstered America’s historical conscience, helped by the digital revolution.
-Material — including hundreds of 19th-century newspapers, documents, and other records — scanned and digitized for use by scholars In the United States and China were then able to communicate with their peers electronically, oftentimes across countries.
+Material — including hundreds of 19th-century newspapers, documents, and other records — were scanned and digitized for use by scholars In the United States and China who were then able to communicate with their peers electronically, oftentimes across countries.

 The ongoing, years-long project also benefited from a change in atmosphere.
 Interest in and support for efforts to recover the history of marginalized people have grown significantly.